 There is something simple, sweet and girlish about a flower head wreath.
-And I’ve always had a hankering to make one — having three girls and all — it seems fitting.
-As a family, we’ve been taking the Love the Moment Challenge and yesterday’s challenge was simply to take a few moments to smell flowers.
-My husband had the day off work so we decided to go for a drvie in the country.
-As you do.
-Our car broke down — true — right near a gorgeous patch of wildflowers.
-I know, I know, they’re weeds but they look oh-so-pretty don’t you think?
-As we waited for RACQ to come to our rescue, we made flower head wreaths (the activity I had planned to do anyway).
-I can tell you, we didn’t mind the wait.
-Didn’t mind at all.
+My husband had the day off work this day, so we decided to go for a drvie in the country.
+Our car broke down, right near a gorgeous patch of wildflowers.
+While we waited for roadside assistance to arrive, we made flower head wreaths.
+We didn’t mind the wait.
+Not at all.

 How to Make a Flower Head Wreath

 Bag Ties: You know the ones that come in freezer bag packet?
-Yep, that’s what I used.
-As an alternative, pipe cleaners, craft wire or string can be used.
+That’s what I used.
+As an alternative, pipe cleaners, string, wool or craft wire can be used.

-Wire Craft Circle Ring 20 cm: I purchased mind from Spotlight.
+Wire Craft Circle Ring 20 cm: I purchased mine from Spotlight.

 Fresh or fake flowers

 1. Lay the first flower along the outside of the circle.

 2. Wind the stems of the flowers around the wire.